NelsonPython/tuningGuides/DeepLearning.md

 |Turbo Mode|Enable|
 |Hardware P-State|Native Mode|

-### Recommended Hardware Configurations

-Machine learning workloads, and in particular deep learning workloads, are usually used for compute-intensive applications.
-Hence, they require a selection of suitable types of memory, CPU, hard drives, and other computing resources to achieve optimal performance.
-In summary, the following common configurations are recommended:

- Memory configuration
+### Memory

-The utilization of all memory channels is recommended so that the bandwidth of all memory channels can be utilized.
+Use all available memory channels

- CPU configuration
+### CPU

-FMA, the Intel AVX-512 acceleration module in Intel processors, is an important component in unleashing computational performance, and artificial intelligence-related workloads are usually part of compute-intensive applications.
-In order to achieve better computing performance, it is recommended to use the Intel Xeon&reg; Scalable Processors Gold 6 series (or above) which have two Intel AVX512 computational modules per core.
+FMA, the Intel AVX-512 acceleration module, is an important component for unleashing computational performance.
+In order to achieve better computing performance, use the Intel Xeon&reg; Scalable Processors Gold 6 series (or above) which have two Intel AVX512 computational modules per core.

- Network configuration
+### Network

-If cross-node training clusters are required, then it is recommended to choose high-speed networking such as 25G/100G networks for better scalability.
+If cross-node training clusters are required, choose high-speed networks, such as 25G/100G, for better scalability.

- Hard drive configuration
+### Hard drive

-For high IO efficiency for workloads, SSDs and drives with higher read and write speeds are recommended.
+For high I/O efficiency, use SSDs and drives with higher read and write speeds.

-## Linux System Optimization
+## Linux Operating System Optimization

+Benchmarking experiments conducted in order to write this guide run on Linux.

 ### OpenMP Parameter Settings

 The recommended configuration for the main parameters is as follows:

 - OMP_NUM_THREADS = &ldquo;number of cpu cores in container&rdquo;
 - KMP_BLOCKTIME = 1 or 0 (set according to actual type of model)
 - KMP_AFFINITY=granularity=fine, verbose, compact,1,0

 ### Number of CPU cores

 The main impact of the number of CPU cores on inference performance is as follows:

-&bull; When batchsize is small (in online services for instance), the increase in inference throughput gradually weakens as the number of CPU cores increases; in practice, 8-16 CPU cores is recommended for service deployment depending on the model used.
+&bull; When batchsize is small (in online services for instance) the increase in inference throughput gradually weakens as the number of CPU cores increases.
+In practice, 8-16 CPU cores is recommended for service deployment depending on the model used.

-&bull; When batchsize is large (in offline services for instance), the inference throughput can increase linearly as the number of CPU cores increases; in practice, more than 20 CPU cores is recommended for service deployment.
+&bull; When batchsize is large (in offline services for instance) the inference throughput can increase linearly as the number of CPU cores increases.
+In practice, more than 20 CPU cores is recommended for service deployment.

 ``` # taskset -C xxx-xxx –p pid (limits the number of CPU cores used in service) ```

-### Impact of NUMA Configuration
+### NUMA Configuration

 For NUMA-based servers, there is usually a 5-10% increase in performance when configuring NUMA on the same node compared to using it on different nodes.

 ``` #numactl -N NUMA_NODE -l command args ... (controls NUMA nodes running in service) ```

 ### Configuration of Linux Performance Governor

-Performance: As the name suggests, efficiency is the only consideration and the CPU frequency is set to its peak to achieve the best performance.
+Efficiency is the key consideration.
+Set the CPU frequency to its peak for the best performance.

 ``` # cpupower frequency-set -g performance ```

 ### CPU C-States Settings

-CPU C-States: To reduce power consumption when the CPU is idle, the CPU can be placed in the low-power mode.
 There are several power modes available for each CPU which are collectively referred to as C-states or C-modes.
+To reduce power consumption when the CPU is idle, the CPU can be placed in the low-power mode.
 Disabling C-States can increase performance.

 ``` #cpupower idle-set -d 2,3 ```

-## Using Intel&reg; Optimization for TensorFlow* Deep Learning Framework
+## Intel&reg; Optimization for TensorFlow* Deep Learning Framework

 TensorFlow* is one of the most popular deep learning frameworks used in large-scale machine learning (ML) and deep learning (DL) applications.
 Since 2016, Intel and Google* engineers have been working together to use Intel&reg; oneAPI Deep Neural Network Library (Intel&reg; oneDNN) to optimize TensorFlow* performance and accelerate its training and inference performance on the Intel&reg; Xeon&reg; Scalable Processor platform.